The NBA regular season came to a close over the weekend and the contenders for this year’s MVP award have now done all they can.

 Last week, Embiid exploded with 52 points, 13 rebounds and six assists against a Boston Celtics side who finished one place above Philly in the East and are a potential playoff rival.

-That was his third highest total in a single game and all of his top three scoring games have come this season - as he dropped 59 points against Utah Jazz in November and then 53 against Charlotte Hornets in December.
+That was his third highest total in a single game and all of his top three scoring games have come this season - he dropped 59 points against Utah Jazz in November and then 53 against Charlotte Hornets in December.

-One of Embiid’s biggest performances came against Jokic and the Nuggets as he scored 47 points, with 18 rebounds and five assists in a thoroughly dominant display - and one that should have caught the eyes of the judges.
+One of Embiid’s biggest performances came against Jokic and the Nuggets as he scored 47 points, with 18 rebounds and five assists in a thoroughly dominant display - and one that should have caught the eyes of the voters.

-Despite this, there are limitations to Giannis’ offensive play and unlike Embiid he just doesn’t have an effective jump shot, while he is also less of a threat from three-point range.
+Despite this, there are limitations to Giannis’ offensive play, and unlike Embiid, he just doesn’t have an effective jump shot, while he is also less of a threat from three-point range.

 Of the three contenders, Jokic is the most complete player offensively even if he is the lowest scorer with an average of 24.5 points-per-game, below his total in the previous two MVP winning seasons.

 The Serbian came within a whisker of averaging a triple-double for the season with 11.8 rebounds and 9.8 assists.
 Jokic is a better passer than both Embiid and Antetokounmpo, while statistically he is better at the rim and better in the paint than Embiid.